 - to authorize the Director or Company Secretary to sign and issue notice of the General Meeting and to do such acts, deeds and things as may be necessary to give effect to the Board’s decision.

-- Listed Company shall submit the disclosure of such appointment to the Stock Exchange within 24 hours from the date of the Board Meeting and post the same on the website of the Company within 2 working days.
+- Listed Company shall submit the disclosure of such appointment to the Stock Exchange as soon as reasonably possible but not later than 30 minutes from the date of the Board Meeting and post the same on the website of the Company within 2 working days.
 [Regulation 30 & 46(3) of the SEBI (LODR) Regulations, 2015]

 - Prepare and Circulate Draft Minutes within 15 days from the conclusion of the Board Meeting, by Hand/Speed Post/Registered Post/Courier/E-mail to all the Directors for their comments.
 [Refer the Procedure for Preparation and Signing of Minutes of Board Meeting]